 - Connection Name : Define the name of the connection.
 You will not be able to change this name in the future.

 - DBMS Driver : Defined as MySQL PDO.
 It can also be MySQLi.

 - Server/Host (Name or IP) : Enter the IP of the server where the database is located.
-If the database is on the same machine of Scriptcase you can use the IP 127.0.0.1 __ or localhost.
-If the database is
+If the database is on the same machine of Scriptcase you can use the IP 127.0.0.1 or localhost.

 - Port : Define the port of the connection that’ll be used.
 By default, the port is 3306.